-RPB290: The Future of Broadcasting 3.0 Credits
+DMP290: Future of Media (2.0 Credits, 48hrs)

-This course takes an advanced look at the roles, expectations, and development of the broadcast media profession.
-After reviewing trends and historical perspectives on traditional broadcasting, the course turns to the role of satellite radio and TV, internet broadcasting, Netflix and on-demand programming, and mobile technologies, and projects about future roles and careers in the broadcast media environment.
+This course takes an advanced look at the roles, expectations, and development of the media profession.
+After reviewing trends and historical perspectives on traditional broadcasting, the course turns to the role of satellite radio and TV, internet broadcasting, Netflix and on-demand programming, and mobile technologies, and projects about future roles and careers in the media environment.
 Students learn to strategically direct their own careers within this evolving industry within the course.